Hemanthlvs/Krishnaik_ML_and_DL/8_Deep_Learning/33_Max_Min_Avg_pooling.md

-# CNN: Pooling Layers and Location Invariance Notes
+# CNN: Pooling Layers and Location Invariance

 ### A. Max Pooling
 *   **Definition**: Max pooling is applied on the output of a convolution layer (after the ReLU operation).